-Put simply, your customer service team has a tremendous impact on your bottom line, all year long.
+Put simply, every single member of your customer service team has a tremendous impact on your bottom line, all year long.
 And the effectiveness of your seasonal customer service training can either boost your revenue or increase your losses.

-One way to help make sure your seasonal employees always have the information they need to do their jobs is to give them access to a company knowledge base.
+One way to help make sure your seasonal employees always have the information they need to do their jobs is to give them access to a company knowledge base, or knowledge management platform.

 A knowledge base is a digital platform where employees can store and search for important documents, ask and answer questions, and share complex information in a way that makes sense, whether that’s through text, images, video, or a combination of mediums.
 When deployed across a customer service team, it can be an essential learning tool for new hires.

 Knowledge bases are designed to eliminate friction for their users: seasonal customer service employees can use a knowledge base to quickly find the information they need, eliminating potential bottlenecks and helping them respond to busy holiday shoppers faster.
 By taking advantage of the capabilities of a knowledge base, you can ensure newly hired customer service reps are prepared to give customers a holiday experience that meets your organization’s standards and inspires customer loyalty.

 Training for a new job is almost always at least a little overwhelming—but it can be especially stressful for temporary employees who usually receive less onboarding than permanent hires.
 One of the best ways to overcome this issue is to break training into digestible chunks.

 For example, financial services firm PennyMac aims to make knowledge easy to access, understand, and apply by creating short, “snackable” content.
 Because the content is concise, searchable, and easier to skim, reps can find and use it without putting customers on hold.
 Smaller bits of knowledge are also easier to retain, which means reps can eventually solve customers’ problems without repeatedly referring to the training materials.